-3. DO dress appropriately.
+DO dress appropriately.
 All of us poor sketching souls in Ireland and England and, I don’t know, Nova Scotia, have to fight the cold for at least six months of the year.
 As I get older I feel it more and more, despite feeling my blubber layer growing thicker and thicker.
 Why can’t I grow a little blubber on my hands?
 I try not to let the wrong clothing hinder my enjoyment of sketching.

 This is my November – April kit:

-5. DO fill each bit in as you go.
-Now, this is just me, but I’ve come up with a solution to the frustration I feel when I have to abandon my sketch unfinished, as often happens.
+DO fill each bit in as you go.
+I’ve come up with a solution to the frustration I feel when I have to abandon my sketch unfinished, as often happens.
 I finish each little bit as I go – at least that way I’ll have something satisfying to look at later.
 Plus, it’s often the finishing touches that make your sketch really sing, like darkening up your shadows, throwing on a few highlights or doing some fiddly details.
 Furthermore, if you want to go back to finish something, the bits you’ve started may have changed – or worse, have gone – and you can start fresh with the next bit.

-6. DO try to finish everything on the spot, if you can.
+DO try to finish everything on the spot, if you can.
 I don’t touch my sketches at home, whether that’s line work or colouring.
 This is because I’m not doing them in order to have a polished piece, but simply to be in the zen moment of producing a sketch on the spot, and to avoid boredom!
-That’s why I do this stuff.
+That’s why I urban sketch!
 Others will do all sorts of things later, from fine-tuning line work to colouring by hand or digitally.
 The choice is yours but “developing” a sketch after the event is not for me: for me, the enjoyment is in being there, in all nature’s glory.

 Here’s a few tips to help you represent your subject faithfully.